 4. Poetry entries are restricted to five poems, with no more ten pages total per submission.
 Fiction entries must be double spaced and no more than 5,000 words.

-5. Winning manuscripts will appear in the Broad River Review 2017, which will be published in late spring.
-All entrants will be mailed one copy of the Broad River Review 2017.
+5. Winning manuscripts will appear in the Broad River Review, Volume 55, which will be published in late fall of 2023.
+All entrants will receive a one-year subscription for one copy of the Broad River Review, Volume 55.

 6. Manuscripts will be judged blindly.
 In the Submittable submission form, enter contact information (including name, address, phone, and email), a short biographical entry, and the names of all titles submitted for the contest.
 Writers must NOT include their names anywhere in the file name or inside the attached manuscript file.
-For those who enter more than one submission to the Rash Awards, please include a name and address for a gift copy of the Broad River Review 2017 in the Submittable form of any subsequent entry.
+For those who enter more than one submission to the Rash Awards, you may include another person’s name and address for a gift copy of the Broad River Review 2023 in the Submittable form of any subsequent entry.